-When you aim to set a new design bar in real estate development you have to bring your A-game.
-That’s exactly what he accomplished with these modern homes, named Habitat 6, in Los Feliz.
+When you aim to set a new design bar in real estate development, you must bring your A-game.
+That’s precisely what he accomplished with these modern homes, named Habitat 6, in Los Feliz.

-They’re known for generously using floor to ceiling and corner windows to turn ordinary structures into architectural gems.
-As their first endeavor in the small lot world RCHS raise the design bar to new heights.
+They’re known for generously using floor-to-ceiling and corner windows to turn ordinary structures into architectural gems.
+As their first endeavor in the small lot world, RCHS raised the design bar to new heights.

-While the ordinance allows for packing them in like sardines, Mordoch decided less is more.
-There are six single-family homes each oriented to allow for an outdoor patio and private yard space (some include built-in fire pits and concrete benches.)
+While the ordinance allows for packing homes on a lot like sardines, Mordoch decided less is more.
+There are six single-family homes, each oriented to allow for an outdoor patio and private yard space (some include built-in fire pits and concrete benches.)

 The first level includes a flex space.
-You have the option of converting the area to a bedroom or leaving it open.
-There are floor to ceiling sliding glass Fleetwood doors that take you out to the patio.
+You can convert the area to a bedroom or leave it open.
+There are floor-to-ceiling sliding glass Fleetwood doors that take you to the patio.

-True to what RCHS is known for there’s a flawlessly placed, picturesque, floor-to-ceiling corner window that allows light to flood the open kitchen, dining, and living space.
-Another focal feature of this level is the custom built-in shelving along with an open tread flight of stairs.
+A flawlessly placed, picturesque, floor-to-ceiling corner window allows light to flood the open kitchen, dining, and living space.
+Another focal feature of this level is the custom built-in shelving and an open tread flight of stairs.

 And to top it off, this architectural gem is just a quick jaunt to Griffith Park, Barnsdall, and my favorite sidewalk café on Vermont.